-The principles of statics in two and three dimensions are addressed.
-Topics covered will include force vectors, components of force vectors, external and internal forces, static equilibrium of frigid bodies, free body diagrams, distributed forces, trusses, beams and frames, Coulomb friction, centroids and area moments of inertia.
-Prerequisites: PHYS 2211; MATH 2202.
+This course provides a study of the principles of statics in two and three dimensions.
+Topics include force vectors, free-body diagrams, and equilibrium of rigid bodies, distributed loads, trusses, beams, frames, centroids, moments of inertia, and friction.
+Prerequisites: PHYS 2211 or permission of the instructor.
 Co-requisite: MATH 2202.